 But Murtagh advises to have a solid plan around the technology and systems you will use to manage the back end of your business:

 “Navigating the complexities that come with selling on marketplaces like orders coming in from different sources, managing multiple sets of inventory, and shipping as per marketplace requirements will be the defining factor for many businesses entering into this realm.”

 And navigating these complexities will be a whole lot easier with the right technology.
 Murtagh says:

 “Regardless of one’s intention to leverage channels like Amazon, retailers need to invest early in technology that enables them to seamlessly surface their inventory wherever their customers are.
 Retailers stuck in legacy systems that are not sales channel agnostic, will find it increasingly hard to adapt quickly and compete both locally and abroad.
 It is therefore our responsibility to ensure that services like Neto are accessible, affordable and ready for whatever the next Amazon is.”

 Neto have been helping thousands of retailers sell via eBay, web and physical stores for over 8 years, and launched their Amazon Australia integration on the same day that the marketplace officially landed in Australia.
-The Neto Amazon integration provides retailers with an easy way to manage listings, inventory, and sales for Amazon orders from the one central platform.
+The Neto Amazon integration provides retailers with an easy way to register products, manage listings, inventory, and sales for Amazon orders from the one central platform.